-During 2018, the Company received advances from its officer to pay for operating expenses.
-The balance due to the officer at June 30, 2020 and June 30, 2019 was \$6,428 and \$9,580.
+During the year ending June 30, 2018, the Company received advances from its officer to pay for certain operating expenses.
+The balance due to the officer at June 30, 2022 and 2021 was \$0 and \$6,428, respectively.
 There are no definitive repayment terms and no interest is accruing on these advances.